brendenwest/it122/3_intro_to_express/notes.rst

 Templates
 ####

-Express can use a 'view' to render dynamic information that differs with each request.
+Express can use a template engine to render dynamic pages with information that differs with each request.

-- Views can be composed of one or more 'layouts'.
-- Express expects the views in a **/views** folder, and layouts in /views/layouts
-- express-handlebars expects views and layouts to have a **.handlebars** file extension but you can override that,
-- Views must be in the location and format required by the view engine you specify for the app.
+There are several engines to choose from but let's start with EJS.

+First install EJS in your project:
 ::

-    import exphbs from "express-handlebars"
-    app.engine("handlebars", exphbs({defaultLayout: false}));
-    app.set("view engine", "handlebars");

-The Express **render** method sends a view to the client as HTML:
+    npm install --save ejs

+Next, update your server application to use the EJS engine and render an HTML 'view' to the client :
 ::
+    // set the view engine to ejs
+    app.set('view engine', 'ejs');

-    // send content of 'home' view
-    app.get('/', (req,res) => {
+    // send content of 'home' view to browser app.get('/', (req,res) => {
      res.render('home');
     });

+- Express expects the views in a **/views** sub-folder
+- Express can use partials for elements to display on multiple pages.
+- EJS expects views and partials files to have a **.ejs** file extension,

 Express can render the view with dynamic content passed as a JSON object:
 ::